Describe A Difficult Decision That You Made And Had A Good Result: IELTS Speaking Cue Card

 What specific challenges did you face during your transition to AI and machine learning?

-How did you stay motivated while learning new skills in AI and ML?
+How did you stay motivated while learning new skills in AI and machine learning?

 What advice would you give to someone considering a similar career change?